HarikaAltada20/Test/docs/REJECTION_REASON_SYSTEM.md

 ### 1. RejectionReasonModal Component
 - **Location**: `components/RejectionReasonModal.tsx`
 - **Features**:
-  - Dropdown with 10 predefined rejection reasons
+  - Dropdown with predefined rejection reasons
+  - Mutually exclusive choice: pick a predefined reason OR select "Custom Reason"
-  - Custom reason input for "Other" option
+  - Custom reason input appears only when "Custom Reason" is selected
   - Description preview for selected reasons
   - Loading state support
   - Form validation

 ### 2. Predefined Rejection Reasons
-1. **Content Guidelines Violation** - Content does not follow contest guidelines or platform rules
+1. **Contest brief or rules not followed** - Submission does not follow the contest brief or rules.
+Include specifics in the description.
-2. **Quality Standards Not Met** - Content quality does not meet the required standards
-3. **Brand Guidelines Violation** - Content does not align with brand guidelines or requirements
+2. **Terms & Conditions violation** - Violates the platform or contest terms and conditions.
-4. **Inappropriate Content** - Content contains inappropriate or offensive material
+3. **Inappropriate content** - Content is offensive, harmful, or otherwise inappropriate.
-5. **Copyright Issues** - Content may violate copyright or intellectual property rights
+4. **Copyright issue** - Potential copyright or intellectual property infringement.
-6. **Technical Issues** - Content has technical problems or is not accessible
+5. **Technical issues** - Content has technical problems, is inaccessible, or was deleted.
-7. **Off Topic** - Content is not relevant to the contest theme or requirements
-8. **Duplicate Content** - Content appears to be duplicate or very similar to existing submissions
+6. **Duplicate content** - Same or very similar to an existing submission.
-9. **Incomplete Submission** - Submission is incomplete or missing required elements
-10. **Other** - Other reason not listed above
+7. **Quality standards not met** - Content quality does not meet the required standards.

 ### 3. API Updates
 - **Updated**: `app/api/admin/verify-submission/route.ts`